seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 Marry, my lord, Althaea dreamed she was delivered
 of a fire-brand; and therefore I call him her dream.

-**PRINCE HENRY**
-A crown's worth of good interpretation: there 'tis,
-boy.

 **POINS**
 O, that this good blossom could be kept from
 cankers!
 Well, there is sixpence to preserve thee.